gonfva/gonfva.github.io/content/en/blog/2026-01-30-optimistic.md

 Then, a couple of days later, I read this [post from the founder of Anthropic about the risks of AI](https://www.darioamodei.com/essay/the-adolescence-of-technology).
 I remember thinking "F*ck.
 [It is here](https://en.wikipedia.org/wiki/Technological_singularity).
 And we're toasted" (pardon my French).

-As I write these lines, the [lobster revolution](https://openclaw.ai/blog/introducing-openclaw) is full bloom.
+As I write these lines, the [lobster revolution](https://openclaw.ai/blog/introducing-openclaw) is in full bloom.
 People buying mac minis, setting up their own personal assistants to automate their lives.
-And their own personal assistants are now participating on  a sort of [Reddit for agents](https://www.moltbook.com/) where they are even planning to setup their communication channels.
+And their own personal assistants are now participating in a sort of [Reddit for agents](https://www.moltbook.com/) where they are even planning to set up their communication channels.

 I hope you didn't click on the fiction story.
 But if you read that story, and also read my last paragraph, you would be genuinely scared.
 Like panic scared.